Firebird1029/CC-Control/README.md

 # Websites
-The project website is here: [https://sites.google.com/a/punahou.edu/byee20/][4] The CC Control website is here: [http://htmlpreview.github.io/?https://github.com/Firebird1029/CC-Control/blob/master/client.html][5]
+The project website is here: [https://sites.google.com/a/punahou.edu/byee20/][4]

+The CC Control website is here: [http://htmlpreview.github.io/?https://github.com/Firebird1029/CC-Control/blob/master/client.html][5]

+Note: The website above does not actually control a pet feeder.
+It is for demonstration features only.
+The buttons and Prototype Designs work, but I replaced all Socket.io functionality with regular functions.

 [1]: http://socket.io/ "http://socket.io/"
 [2]: http://johnny-five.io/ "http://johnny-five.io/"